3

 Most AI rollups fail because they believe the magic is “AI + buying companies.”

 In reality, the long-term winners look nothing like financial rollups.
-They operate more like systems integrators, data platform builders, and change-management machines.
+They operate more like ai operating systems, data platform builders, automation of accounting process and change-management machines.

 A successful AI rollup does not scale through acquisition velocity.

-It scales through repeatable integration, data interoperability, and workflow standardization.
+It scales through repeatable integration, data interoperability and AI workflow optimization.

 Only when these foundations exist can AI meaningfully compound value across deals.